jhorzek/lesstimate/docs/05-lesspar_types.md

-# lesspar types
+# lesstimate types

 ## USE_R

 The USE_R variable allows us to switch between the R implementation and C++ without R. This variable can either be passed to the compiler using -DUSE_R=1 or -DUSE_R=0 or by changing the value below.
-By default, lesspar will assume that you are using R and therefor set USE_R=1 if the variable is not defined otherwise.
+By default, lesstimate will assume that you are using R and therefor set USE_R=1 if the variable is not defined otherwise.